• Key supplier to the NHS

 A chair with dual-motor tilt-in-space is ideal for this.

-The seat and backrest initially tilt together.
+The seat and backrest initially tilt together with tilt-in-space action.
 The user can then open the backrest angle out further to lie back more.

 The footrest is even more important if someone’s posterior tilt is linked to tightness in their hamstrings.